-Executive remuneration consists of fixed remuneration and may also comprise variable remuneration in the form of performance based cash bonuses (Short Term Incentive Plan ("STIP")), share options and performance rights (issued under the terms of the ESOP and Long Term Incentive Plan ("LTIP") respectively).
-The LTIP was approved by the Company's shareholders at the 2014 AGM.
+Executive remuneration consists of fixed remuneration and may also comprise variable remuneration in the form of performance-based cash bonuses (Short Term Incentive Plan ("STIP")), share options and performance rights (issued under the terms of the ESOP and Long Term Incentive Plan ("LTIP") respectively).
+The LTIP was approved by the Company's shareholders at the 2017 AGM.
 The structure of the remuneration plan is detailed below.
-The Managing Director receives a fixed remuneration and does not receive any additional compensation for acting as a director.